steadylearner/Chat/README.md

 6. We didn't write code what to do when there are more users than allowed before at Rust server side.
 So we make client to leave the connection with JavaScript here.

 7. Use this part to allow users to type emojis easily.
-Please, read the doucmenation for them.([node-emoji], [has-emoji])
+Please, read the documentation for them.([node-emoji], [has-emoji])

 8. When socket closes, we notify users that the socket connection is closed and save messages from the user, other users and server to the localStorage.(You can use your database API instead.)